 GAIN – this one is probably the easiest to understand, yet there are some problems to select desired setting.
 Gain is more less the same as ISO setting in digital cameras.
 When we increase the gain, all the signal from sensor is higher, so the image will be brighter.
 But also visible noise will increase and dynamic range will decrease.
 I wrote more about gain here and here.

 OFFSET (or sometimes BIAS) – this is constant value added to signal read from sensor.
 The idea behind is to avoid pixels that have value of zero and could cause artifacts in the image.

-So how to set all these new parameters?
+How to set all these new parameters?

 Offset setting is also quite straightforward to set.
 For each gain setting we need to adjust offset, so there will be clear gap in bias frame histogram to the left of histogram peak.
 And there will be no pixels with zero value in the whole frame.
-For high gain settings it is sometimes impossible to eliminate all zero value pixels even at maximum offset – then we need to leave offset set at maximum and that is all we can do.
+For high gain settings it is sometimes impossible to eliminate all zero value pixels even at maximum offset.
+Then we need to leave offset set at maximum and that is all we can do.

 - we set gain to minimum value and expose frames as for CCD cameras